carson-coder/Multiplayer-Protocal/README.md

 This will probably just be another terible one but ¯\\_(ツ)_/¯

-*Totaly not because I am made that photon isn't open-source*
+*Totaly not because I am mad that photon isn't open-source*